borntofrappe/game-development/01 Flappy Bird/Flappy Bird — Assignment/README.md

   end
   ```

-- render the medals in `self.awards`, using the index in the table and the length of the table itself to have the images separated from the center.
+- render the medals in `self.awards`, using the index in the table and the length of the table itself to have the images around the center

   ```lua
   for i, award in ipairs(self.awards) do